Meet the Faculty

 Learn more about Dr. Phelan.

-Associate Professor of Church Growth & Evangelism
+Professor of Church Growth & Evangelism

 For Dr. Soong-Chan Rah, engaging in urban and multicultural ministry is a passion.
 His classes enable students to identify the skills necessary for sociocultural analysis, a deepened theology, and spiritual formation and discipleship in practical ministry.